 Wisse’s research interests lie mainly in conservation social sciences and the environmental humanities, with the aim to explore and rethink politics in and for the Anthropocene through various approaches.
 Wisse has a multidisciplinary background in conservation sciences at Wageningen University, the Netherlands, and has experience in the African tourism guiding industry.
 For his MSc thesis, he studied the politics of conservation-tourism partnerships in a nature park in South Africa, working with actor-network theory and ethnographic methods.
 Since September 2021, Wisse has been part of a research project focusing on equity in reef restoration, at Wageningen University in partnership with the Ocean Nexus Center.
 Currently, his first journal article is under peer review.

-Paula’s main research interests concern human-environment relations and issues of political ecology and political economy, with a special focus on linkages between conservation measures and value chains.
-Her dissertation project will address the socio-ecological impacts of rosewood logging in the transborder conservation area and the effects of protection efforts of the timber on its value chain.
-In the course of her curriculum, Paula studied Social and Cultural Anthropology and Philosophie at the University of Hamburg.
+Paula’s main research interests concern human-environment relations and issues of political ecology and political economy, with a special focus on linkages between conservation and the valuation of natural resources.
+Her dissertation project will address the historical roots of forest conservation and resource extraction in the transborder conservation area and the effects of conservation strategies on the uses and values of forest products in Southwestern Zambia.
+In the course of her curriculum, she studied Social and Cultural Anthropology and Philosophy at the University of Hamburg.
 In August 2021, she completed her M.A. studies in Social and Cultural Anthropology at the same University.
 Her master’s thesis analysed Namibian craft objects, their narratives and values, which are created along their production chain and negotiated in interaction with tourists.
 This research was based on ethnographic fieldwork in Namibia using the approach of multi-sited ethnography.

 Emilie completed her master’s degree in Social and Cultural Anthropology at the University of Bayreuth.
 In her thesis, she deepened her interest in human-environmental relations and used a multispecies approach to examine notions of wildness in the rewilding project “European Bison in the Rothaar Mountains”.
 In her PhD she will focus on elephants and investigate how the use of modern technologies reshapes transboundary elephant conservation in the Kavango-Zambezi Transfrontier Conservation Area.
 Besides human-environment relations and multispecies studies, she is interested in feminist STS and intersectionality studies.
-Thus, in addition to her studies, she completed the certificate program “Intersectionality Studies and Diversity Competencies” and gained practical skills while working as a student assistant at the Iwalewahaus, the Museum of Contemporary African Art and Culture at the University of Bayreuth, the Max-Planck-Institute for Social Anthropology in Halle, the Department Anthropology of Africa, as well as the Equal Opportunities Department.
+Thus, in addition to her studies, she completed the certificate program “Intersectionality Studies and Diversity Competencies”.
+To gain practical experience, Emilie worked as a student assistant at the Department Anthropology of Africa, the Equal Opportunities Department and the Iwalewahaus, the Museum of Contemporary African Art and Culture at the University of Bayreuth as well as the Max-Planck-Institute for Social Anthropology in Halle.

 Manuel has been interested in studying environmental and political dynamics in southern African economies and their impact on rural livelihoods in the context of climate change, natural resource management and human-wildlife relationships.
 He holds an MSc in Environmental Economics from the School of Oriental and African Studies (SOAS) and an MA in Cultural and Social Anthropology from the University of Cologne.
 His MA thesis focussed on local economic development challenges faced by young men in a small South African tourism village, where he undertook three months of field research under a grant from the German Academic Exchange Service (DAAD).
 In addition to his academic work, Manuel has over 10 years of experience as a practitioner in sustainable development, having worked at the German headquarters of a leading global government donor agency, for a South African Non-Profit Organisation and doing consulting work in the private sector across southern Africa.